 Location of JAWS Settings Files

 JAWS stores settings files in your user files location for the version of Windows® you are using.
+Settings files are stored in C:\Users\username\AppData\Roaming\Freedom Scientific\JAWS\version\settings\enu.
 The file extension used is JCF, which stands for JAWS Configuration File.
-Two examples follow:

-The word username in the paths above represents your user login name for your computer.
-The word version in the paths above represents the version of JAWS or MAGic you are using.
-For example, you might have the number 13.0 as the version for JAWS, or the number 11.0 for MAGic.
+The word username in the path above represents your user login name for your computer.
+The word version in the path above represents the version of JAWS you are using.

 Other ways to make permanent changes for JAWS include: